davestewart/alias-hq/README.md

 ### Configuration

-#### Background

-Alias HQ piggybacks the TypeScript / VS Code configuration with either a `tsconfig.json` or `jsconfig.js` file.

 #### Syntax

-Locate (or create) the appropriate file in your project's root folder, and configure as per the example below:
+Locate (or create) your `tsconfig.json` or `jsconfig.js`  in your project's root folder, and configure using the example below as a guide:

 ```json
 {